-Not far from my day job is this Bánh Mì Heo Quay street side stall.
-It is so good, people travel well out of their way to buy the delicious crispy roast pork belly in a Vietnamese baguette from this vendor.
+Not far from my old day job was this Bánh Mì Heo Quay street-side stall.
+It was so good, people travelled from well out of their way to buy the delicious crispy roast pork belly in a Vietnamese baguette from this vendor.

 Like many great burgers, an important part of the magic is the “special sauce”.
-No street vendor will tell you what is in their special sauce recipe, so it was a matter of experimenting to get something similar.
-Mine is very simple, just some hoisin sauce and a fermented chilli sauce like tabasco.
-Probably nothing like what the street vendor used, but it worked for me!
+No street vendor will tell you what is in their special sauce recipe.
+It’s their competitive advantage.
+Our sauce required some experimentation to ensure it worked well in this baguette context.
+The sauce described here is very simple: hoisin sauce and a fermented chilli sauce like Tabasco or Sriracha.
+It was probably nothing like what the street vendor used, but it did work so well in this pork belly baguette.

 Pickled carrot and fennel